FF11RR77/Applied-Data-Science-Capstone/README.md

 I want to introduce my Capstone project about the analysis of farmers market opening in Toronto.

-The problems I need to solve are :  Where should I place my farmers market ?
+The problem I need to solve:  Where should I place my farmers market ?

 ***